When is the Plan Selection Process in SOLUS?

 - May 27th -June 2nd

 What happens if I am on the Pending List?

 - We will make our decisions from June 3rd to 12th

 When will I get my enrollment appointment time?

-- July 4.
-You can access the Student Centre to view your enrollment time.
+- In July you will be able to access the Student Centre to view your enrollment time.

 When will the timetable be available?